Resources include books, journals, databases, websites and grey literature.

-Books for Allied Health can be found on Floor 2 of the new Library Building beginning at shelf mark 610.
+Books can be found on Floor 2 of the new Library Building at shelf-mark 610.

 A database is a platform for searching across various information resources such as journal articles, conference reports, books and book chapters.

 PEDro is the physiotherapy evidence database.
 This free database includes randomised controlled trials, systematic reviews and evidence-based clinical practice guidelines in physiotherapy.

 Websites can be very useful for up to date information and it is important to check if that information is reliable and accurate.

 A selection of websites for Allied Health are: